Our experts in residence

 Founder and CEO, Civera

 Adam is an entrepreneur, political organizer, and full-stack software engineer.
-He is founder and CEO of Civera, a small software consultancy in Cambridge, whose mission is to liberate public data and improve government transparency.
+He is founder and CEO of Civera, a small software consultancy in Cambridge whose mission is to liberate public data and improve government transparency.
 Civera’s flagship product is ElectionStats, a publishing platform used by seven states to make election results and voting statistics far more accessible to the public.
 Adam has also served as a leading advocate for ranked choice voting.
-He co-founded Rank the Vote in 2020 and co-founded ranked choice voting organizations in over 20 states, training up volunteer leaders on the grassroots capacity growth model he built and executed as the founder and Executive Director of Voter Choice Massachusetts (VCMA) between 2016 and 2019.
-VCMA transformed into the YES on 2 ballot measure campaign of 2020 and became the largest statewide movement for ranked choice voting in US history.
-Adam has a Bachelor of Arts in History from Boston University, and resides in Somerville, Massachusetts.
+He co-founded Rank the Vote in 2020 and ranked choice voting organizations in over 20 states, and was founder and Executive Director of Voter Choice Massachusetts (2016–2019), which became the largest statewide movement for ranked choice voting in US history.
+Adam has a Bachelor of Arts in History from Boston University and resides in Somerville, Massachusetts.

 Tom Hopper